Super-Rogatory/chatterly/README.md

     SALT_ROUNDS=10
     DATABASE_URL=postgres://[name_of_user]:[password_of_user]@localhost:5432/chatterly
     ```
 9. Start the build process and the application with: `npm run test`.
+Make sure to run from root directory.
 10. Navigate to [localhost:5000](http://localhost:5000) to see the site in the browser.